omgnetwork/plasma-contracts/plasma_framework/docs/integration-docs/integration-doc.md

 ### Delete an in-flight exit

-For in-flight exit, an exit is only enqueued to the PlasmaFramework when the exit is piggybacked.
-As a consequence, if an in-flight exit end up not being piggybacked, the in-flight exit bond would end up being locked.
+For in-flight exit, an exit is only enqueued in the PlasmaFramework when the exit is piggybacked.
+As a consequence, if an in-flight exit is never piggybacked then the in-flight exit bond would end up being locked.

 As a mitigation, we have the `deleteNonPiggybackedInFlightExit` api on the exit game contract.
-One can call this to retrieve the bond back and clean up the state of in-flight exit.
-This can only be called after the first phase has been passed and nobody piggybacked the exit.
+One can call this to release the bond back to its owner and clean up the state of in-flight exit.
+This can only be called after the first phase has been passed and nobody has piggybacked the exit.

 For some more detail, see the original issue: [here](https://github.com/omisego/plasma-contracts/issues/440)